In: WordPress

 There is more about this shortcode in the WordPress Codex.

-Update: We have found a Lightbox plugin for this Wordpress Gallery code as well.
+Update: We have found a Lightbox plugin for this WordPress Gallery code as well.
 You can get the plugin here.
-We have been very pleased with this plug-in as it gives your site that extra needed level of professionalism for photo galleries in Wordpress.
-Have a look at our implementation of this Wordpress Lightbox Gallery Plug-in.
+We have been very pleased with this plug-in as it gives your site that extra needed level of professionalism for photo galleries in WordPress.
+Have a look at our implementation of this WordPress Lightbox Gallery Plug-in.

-6 Responses to Hidden Gallery Shortcode for WordPress
+11 Comments on “Hidden Gallery Shortcode for WordPress

 Jeff Tovar

-December 11th, 2009 at 12:03 pm
+11 December 2009 at 12:03

 Would you know how to edit the Gallery shortcode so that it links the image to nothing?
 I simply want to display the gallery, not have it linked to the file or attachment page.
 I’ve Googled for a while now and found nothing on how to change this.
 It seems simple enough!